lfex/py/README.md

 ### Erlang Components [&#x219F;](#table-of-contents)

-Working our way up from the digram, here are references for Erlang/OTP components of LFE py:
+Working our way up from the diagram, here are references for Erlang/OTP components of LFE py:

 * [Erlang/OTP](http://learnyousomeerlang.com/what-is-otp)